-All atmospheric tanks in the system are fabricated of stainless steel and conform to ASME Code Section IX and V. The tanks have the following capacities: VC-300 Concentrate Tank, 75 gallons; C-30 Concentrate Tank, 60 gallons; VC-300 Distillate Tank, 50 gallons; the contaminated distillate tank, 40 gallons C-30 Distillate Tank, 34 gallons; and the blender/dryer transfer tank, 275 gallons.
+All atmospheric tanks in the system are fabricated of stainless steel and were built as standard commercial quality vessels.
+The tanks have the following capacities: VC-300 Concentrate Tank, 75 gallons; C-30 Concentrate Tank, 60 gallons; VC-300 Distillate Tank, 50 gallons; the contaminated distillate tank, 40 gallons; C-30 Distillate Tank, 34 gallons; and the blender/dryer transfer tank, 275 gallons.
 The tanks are provided with sealed lids equipped with an atmospheric vent that discharges to the building atmosphere through a HEPA filter.